ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ## Valkey configuration file

-Prepare the `valkey.conf` file that will specify some configuration values for your Forgejo's Valkey server.
+Prepare the `valkey.conf` file specifying the configuration values for your Forgejo's Valkey server:

-1. In the `configs` subfolder of the Valkey project, create a `valkey.conf` file.
+1. In the `configs` subfolder of the Valkey project, create a `valkey.conf` file:

     ~~~sh
     $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/configs/valkey.conf
     ~~~

-2. Copy in `valkey.conf` the lines below.
+2. Copy in `valkey.conf` the lines below:

     ~~~properties
     # Custom Valkey configuration